investindex/Fund/README.md

 * What HSA administrator do they use?
 What are their fees, investment options, and other policies?

-* What is their retirement contribution policy?
+* What is the employer retirement contribution policy?

 * What is the vesting schedule of employer retirement contributions?